ShivamTOfficial/CoinTab-Solution/README.md

 Part 2 would be a pivot table (summary table) derived out of Part 1.

-For Part 1, it is evident from the Schema, that the following rows are present in respective tables:
+For Part 1, it is evident from the Schema, that the following rows can be so derived:

-1. C1
+1. From Table C1
 * Order ID
 * AWB Number
 * Total weight as per Courier Company (KG)